What are cookies?

 Details of the cookies we use on this site are listed below:

 - CookieMessage - This records the answer you gave regarding accepting our cookies.
-Without this the cookie notification would pop up every time you went to a new page
+Without this the cookie notification would pop up every time you went to a new page.
+Expires in 180 days

-- PHPSESSID - Allows the website to function correctly such as retaining a shopping basket
+- PHPSESSID - Allows the website to function correctly such as retaining a shopping basket.
+Expires when browser shutdown.

 - trackingcode - If you visited us by clicking on a link on a site e.g. an advert.
 We sometimes store the origin of your click so we can monitor which marketing is most effective.